agrija9/Deep-Unsupervised-Domain-Adaptation/README.md

 ---

+Pytorch implementation and performance evaluation of four domain adaptation techniques based on neural networks: DeepCORAL, DDC, CDAN and CDAN+E.

 **Abstract**

 > It has been well proved that deep networks are efficient at extracting features from a given (source) labeled dataset.